 The name ‘succulent’ comes from the plants’ fleshy organs, which are used to store up water in arid conditions.
 Cacti are a well-known type of succulent.

 Since they’re built to survive long periods of drought, these plants are far more low-maintenance than your average houseplant.
 If you have a busy schedule or simply don’t want to commit to nurturing a more demanding plant, succulents may be for you.

-However, if you want your plants to thrive then it's important to know how to take care of them properly.
-Here are some of the key things to be aware of when growing succulents.
+However, if you want your plants to thrive then it’s important to know how to take care of them properly.
+Here an overview of some of the key things to be aware of when growing succulents.